Jacqueline Kennedy Onassis: Later years (1975–1990s)

-Illness, death and funeral
+Illness, death, and funeral

-In November 1993, Onassis was thrown from her horse while participating in a fox hunt in Middleburg, Virginia and was taken to the hospital to be examined.
+In November 1993, Onassis was thrown from her horse while participating in a fox hunt in Middleburg, Virginia, and was taken to the hospital to be examined.
 A swollen lymph node was discovered in her groin, which was initially diagnosed by the doctor to be caused by an infection.
 The fall from the horse contributed to her deteriorating health over the next six months.

-In December, Onassis developed new symptoms, including a stomach ache and swollen lymph nodes in her neck, and was diagnosed with non-Hodgkin lymphoma, a blood cancer.
-She began chemotherapy in January 1994 and publicly announced the diagnosis, stating that the initial prognosis was good.

-She continued to work at Doubleday, but by March the cancer had spread to her spinal cord and brain and to her liver by May and was deemed terminal.
+In December, Onassis developed new symptoms, including a stomach ache and swollen lymph nodes in her neck, and was diagnosed with non-Hodgkins lymphoma.
+She began chemotherapy in January 1994 and publicly announced the diagnosis, saying the initial prognosis was good.
+She continued to work at Doubleday, but by March the cancer had spread to her spinal cord, brain and liver and by May it was deemed terminal.

 Onassis made her last trip home from New York Hospital–Cornell Medical Center on May 18, 1994.
 The following night at 10:15 p.m., she died in her sleep in her Manhattan apartment at age 64, with her children by her side.

-In the morning, her son, John F. Kennedy, Jr., announced his mother's death to the press stating that she had been "surrounded by her friends and her family and her books, and the people and the things that she loved".
+In the morning, her son, John F. Kennedy Jr., announced his mother's death to the press saying she had been "surrounded by her friends and her family and her books, and the people and the things that she loved".
 He added that "she did it in her very own way, and on her own terms, and we all feel lucky for that."

 On May 23, 1994, her funeral Mass was held a few blocks away from her apartment at the Church of St. Ignatius Loyola—the Catholic parish where she was baptized in 1929 and confirmed as a teenager—and asked for no cameras to film the event, for privacy.
 She was interred at Arlington National Cemetery in Arlington, Virginia, alongside President Kennedy, their son Patrick, and their stillborn daughter Arabella.
 President Bill Clinton delivered a eulogy at her graveside service.